Which NC Sex Crime Convictions Require Sex Offender Registration

 Many sex crimes carry harsh penalties, such as lengthy prison sentences and heavy fines.
 In addition to the statutory penalties of a sexual offense, you face a host of collateral consequences, including – but not limited to – challenges finding housing, issues relating to child visitation/custody, and sex offender registration.
 If such registration is required, you will be required to register where you live and work long after you have finished your prison sentence – perhaps even for life.

-If you’re concerned about possibly ending up on the sex offender registry, call Randall & Stump, PLLC right away.
+If you’re concerned about possibly ending up on the sex offender registry, call Randall & Stump, Criminal Defense Attorneys right away.
 We give our clients aggressive, knowledgeable legal representation, and fight for them to receive fair results.
 To schedule a free consultation of your case with an experienced Charlotte sex crimes lawyer, call us today at (980) 237-4579, or reach out through the online contact form.

 Sex Offenses That Require Registration

 North Carolina requires that you register as a sex offender if you are convicted of one of the following types of crimes: